-If you are young like me, and you choose to prepare, you might find yourself feeling overwhelmed.
+If you choose to prepare, you might find yourself feeling overwhelmed.
 You might have the following thoughts:

-How much time is left?… I wish I had more money to prepare… how do I prioritize what to do?… etc.
+How much time is left?… I wish I had more money and time to prepare… how do I prioritize what to do?… etc.

 I think it’s helpful to surrender to the fact that we will never be fully ready for what is to come.
 We have to let go of business as usual, and that won’t be easy.

 Often I see people trying to figure out ways to preserve all the luxuries they have come accustomed to have.